jhackett1/utopia/content/events/delegate-presentation.markdown

   economy or tech giants.
 From this foundation, delegates will discuss how this failure of traditional means to satisfactorily measure these outputs can have an impact on the evidence policy professionals rely on.

+  Thursday 21st

+  'The Social Mobility Experience', Jack Victor (Future Workforce)

+  A session focussing on class and the importance of taking this invisible factor into account in our diversity and inclusion efforts.
+It will explore the benefits of doing so, and question the psychological and emotional effects on the socially mobile individual, and the challenges they may face.
+Group discussion will allow delegates to understand each other's lived experiences of this phenomenon, and how best to support colleagues in this situation.
 ---